 Connect with Other Students

-Your classmates are a great resource, so connect with them!
-For each of your classes, find a partner that you check in with regularly through email or text.
+Your classmates are a great resource, so connect with them as much as possible.
+For each of your online classes, find a partner that you check in with regularly through email or text.
 Set up virtual study sessions.
 Give it your all when you contribute to online discussions.
 Just like in face-to-face classes, you can develop a great support network with other students that may extend beyond the course and the current semester.

 Use Online Campus Resources